Broughton Shopping Park: Community

-It is reported that 994+ school pupils benefited from the centre's Young Readers programme with the National Literacy Trust since 2013, £91,000+ has been invested into the Broughton community since 2015 and £30,000+ has been raised through fundraising initiatives for charitable causes, from customers at the centre.
+It was reported that 994+ school pupils benefited from the centre's Young Readers programme with the National Literacy Trust since 2013, £91,000+ has been invested into the Broughton community since 2015 and £30,000+ has been raised through fundraising initiatives for charitable causes, from customers at the centre.

 Customer

-The report estimates that 10.5 million people visit the centre, annually, with an average of 200,000 visitors per week.
+The report estimated that 10.5 million people visit the centre, annually, with an average of 200,000 visitors per week.
 Of these customers, 96% would recommend the site to a friend, with staff, safety, security, and cleanliness scoring over 4.7/5.

 Support

 The staff at the centre are reported to have undergone dementia-friendly training, to ensure a "safe and welcoming environment for all visitors, especially those who may be vulnerable".

 Environment

 99% of construction waste during the centre's refurbishment and construction of Cineworld, was diverted from a landfill, with over 40,000 tonnes being re-used and recycled since 2013.
 99% of managed waste from the centre is reported to have also been diverted from a landfill.
 Since 2015, almost 400 tonnes of managed waste has been re-used and recycled from the centre's tenants.

 Since 2009, the centre saved 21% of their energy usage, reducing the centre's carbon emissions by over 300 tonnes, and saving retailers £42,000 on energy.